wanamelon/prototype_monorepo/fish-battleships/dev_notes.md

 [X] Want to fix bug where if my mouse is on
 [X] Drag item around board again
+[X] Fix some bugs with rotation of preview
 [ ] Multiple items, check overlap
 [ ] Dragging placed item back to an item area
 [ ] Singleton signal for drag end (success vs fail)?
 Cleaner that way